Are you and your team happy with your performance in the major gift arena?

 5. More than anything, you need systems and a structure.

-Not just any list.
-You’ll want to thoughtfully put together a list of your most likely donor prospects.
+You’ll want to thoughtfully organize your portfolio, putting a higher priority on your most likely donor prospects.
 Then you’ll rate each person by their financial capacity and interest level.

 Here’s your essential management tool.
-Pull together a small team of trusted people to review the prospect list.
+Pull together a small team of trusted people to review all major prospects.

 Discuss together your progress with your donors.
 What new information has come forward?

-Your monthly strategy session helps move everything forward, keeps people accountable, and helps you evaluate where you are with each of your major prospects.
+Your prospect review keeps people accountable, and helps you evaluate where you are with each of your major prospects.

-BOTTOM LINE: Build Major Gifts for YOUR Nonprofit!
+BOTTOM LINE: Expand Major Gifts Fundraising for YOUR Nonprofit!

 Every organization can be successful at major gift fundraising.

-Would you and your team like training, structure and accountability to help build your major gifts program this year?
+Would you and your team like training, structure and accountability to expand your major gifts program this year?

-Then consider joining our major gift coaching program that launches Feb 20.
+Then consider joining our Major Gift Roadmap coaching program for 2020.
 Click here to find out more!